ideasman42/nirw-search/readme.rst

      --color {auto,always,never}
                            Use color.

-   Typically this should be executed by a wrapper or shell alias.'
+   Typically this should be executed by a wrapper or shell alias.

    command line options: